-9/11 Victim Compensation Lawyer in New York
+9/11 Victim Compensation Fund Attorney

 The tragic events of September 11, 2001, have had echoing effects long past that date.
 Survivors in the area of the World Trade Center and lower Manhattan were exposed to toxic dust, fumes, and other hazardous substances.
 Many have developed life-threatening diseases and debilitating chronic conditions as a result.
 Thanks to an act of congress, these survivors are able to claim their losses from a September 11th Victim Compensation Fund (VCF).